wenyan-lang/ide/README.md

 ### Make Custom UIs

-You can add icon buttons to the UI
+Adding custom icon buttons to the UI is also possible

 ```js
 // config